davidbragg/thelimeproject/README.md

 ## Tools

+In an effort to keep the tools as minimal as possible, all writing is performed entirely in vim.
+In this case, vim via Ubuntu through Windows Subsystem for Linux.

-All work is done in Visual Studio Code.
-Notes are written in Markdown.
+All notes are written in Markdown.
 The screenplay is written in Fountain.

-### Visual Studio Code Extensions

-* Better Fountain
-* Markdown All in One
-* Spell Right
-* vscode-pdf
-* Word Count

 ## Social